MaqC254/MaqC254/README.md

 # 💫 About Me:
-🔭 I’m currently learning flutter
+🔭 Computer Science student at Dedan Kimathi University of Technology.
+Looking to improve my coding skills and open to learning

 # 💻 Tech Stack: